lacht/lacht.github.io/README.md

 The importance of collaboration within a team environment was key to successfully completing assignments and/or projects.
 All of my classmates lived in different regions of the country which made effective communication all the more important.
 Being able to communicate and share with other team members not only can provide a higher quality outcome for an application, but it can also expand the knowledge base for the whole group.

-Below you will find several artifacts that I have included with this portfolio.
+Below you will find several artifacts that I have included with this ePortfolio.
 They demonstrate my learning progression over time.
+All of these artifacts initially evolved from a code snippet that I had to develop for an assignment in my Introduction to Software class.
+I have provided an explanation, reason for inclusion and personal reflection for each artifact.

 ## Code Review
 #### Brief Description